trompamusic/solid-filemanager/README.md

 # Solid filemanager (cloned)

+A React-based Solid pod filebrowser with iframe support.

-This repository is a clone from the solid-filemanager by Otto-AA, with some minor changes:
+This repository is a clone of the [solid-filemanager](https://github.com/Otto-AA/solid-filemanager) by Otto-AA, with some minor changes:
-- Adding a postMessage when an item is selected, for when using inside an iframe
+- Adding a postMessage to the parent window when an item is selected, to support using the filemanager inside an iframe of another application
-- Disabled some features (such as 'create file') to present a minimized version, focussing on file selection and upload
+- Disabling some features (such as 'create file') to present a minimized version, focussing on file selection and upload only
-- Some styling updates
+- Some styling updates for use within Trompa projects, such as the [Trompa Campaign Manager](https://github.com/trompamusic/trompa-campaign-manager).

-## Usage in iframe
+## Usage in an iframe within a React application

 ```jsx
 const MyContainer = () => {